aradi/fypp/docs/fypp.rst

 * Conditional output::

+    program test
     @:if defined('WITH_MPI')
       use mpi
     @:elif defined('WITH_OPENMP')
       use openmp
     @:else
       use serial
     @:endif

 * Iterated output::